 Nurses are supposed to be compassionate healers.
 Overwhelmingly, most nurses are.
 Still, every year, nursing boards in all fifty states revoke scores of nursing licenses.
 Although most of these revocations involve something unrelated to the job, other license revocations happen because patients have been abused, endangered – or worse.
 The fear of having your nursing license taken away is a reality for everyone in the nursing profession, so it is imperative to know what the leading reasons are for nursing license revocations.

 Of course, beyond these seven reasons, there are a variety of other reasons why a nursing license may be revoked.
-Amy Foster, a licensing attorney for the Arizona Board of Nursing, explains, “Patient harm or substance abuse is always something the Board takes seriously.
-If there is a danger of imminent harm to the public, the Board does a summary suspension to suspend the license and keep the nurse from working.
-Arizona has a felony bar statute that says that if you have a felony, you cannot hold a professional license until five years after absolute discharge (so after probation ends).
-Criminal activity is always a big one.”
+Amy Foster, a former licensing attorney for the Arizona Board of Nursing, once said, “Patient harm or substance abuse is always something the Board takes seriously.
+If there is a danger of imminent harm to the public, the Board does a summary suspension to suspend the license and keep the nurse from working.”
+Some states like Arizona have a felony bar statute which states if you have a felony, you cannot hold a professional license for three years after absolute discharge, with criminal activity being one of the biggest factors.

 You must stay in touch with your state’s nursing board.
 Attorney Foster says, “But honestly, if you look at the statistics, revocation occurs when you don’t respond to the Board.
 If you don’t keep your address updated, even minor infractions can lead to losing your license because they can’t reach you and they have no choice but to revoke.
 The Boards try really hard to reach you but if you don’t update your contact information, there’s not much they can do.
 It’s a good incentive to update your information!”